SchlossLab/Schloss_ReproComment_mBio_2016/submission/manuscript.md

 2. A graduate student was really excited to see an analysis that you performed in your most recent paper because the would like to reproduce it with their data.
 Before using their data, however, the want to make sure that they get the same results as you.
 What steps are likely to cause them problems?
 Take a figure from your recent paper and improve the likelihood that a third party would be able to reproduce it.
 Where are the data and how would they get them?
 What calculations were performed to summarize the data?
 What software was used to generate the figure?
 Is that software freely available?
 What steps need to be taken to generate the figure?
 When you are confident that you have made the figure as reproducible as you can, give the instructions to a colleague and ask for their feedback.
 Find your favorite figure from your favorite paper from a different research group.
 Can you reproduce the figure?
 What is standing in your way?

 3. Many of the threats to reproducibility and replicability are a product of scientific culture: methods sections are terse or vague, original data are not available, analyses rely on expensive and proprietary software, analysis scripts are available "upon request from the authors", papers are published behind pay-walls.
 Complete an audit of the reproducibility practices in your own research group.
+Table 2 provides a rubric that someone working within the host-associated microbiome field might use to assess their research.
 Have a discussion within your group about why you do things this way, whether your practices should change, and what would be the easiest to change.
 For your next paper, work improving one element of reproducibility.
 Develop an ethic of striving towards greater reproducibility.

 ## Conclusion